-The plant height (PH), SPAD values, leaf area index (LAI), and dry matter production (DMP) of brown top millet were significantly influenced by various cropping seasons, crop establishment techniques, plant densities and nutrient levels, as detailed in Tables 5 and 6.
-Among the different crop establishment methods, direct sown brown top millet (E1) recorded significantly higher PH (124.4, 118.6, and 111 cm), SPAD values (47.9, 44.3 and 39.9), LAI (2.36, 2.28 and 2.21) and DMP (6463, 5754 and 4968 kg ha-1) during the summer, Kharif and Rabi seasons, respectively, compared to the transplanted brown top millet (E2).
+PH, SPAD values, LAI and DMP of brown top millet were significantly influenced by various cropping seasons, crop establishment techniques, plant densities and nutrient levels, as detailed in Tables 5 and 6.
+Among the different crop establishment methods, direct sown brown top millet (E1) recorded significantly higher PH (124.4, 118.6 and 111 cm), SPAD values (47.9, 44.3 and 39.9), LAI (2.36, 2.28 and 2.21) and DMP (6463, 5754 and 4968 kg ha-1) during the summer, kharif and rabi seasons, respectively, compared to the transplanted brown top millet (E2).
 This improvement can be attributed to the robust root system of the direct sown brown top millet, which enhanced growth conditions by facilitating efficient photosynthesis and nutrient utilization from the soil, leading to superior vegetative growth and chlorophyll content in the leaves.
 In contrast, the transplanted crop may have experienced root disturbances during transplantation, impairing root development and overall plant performance.
-Andonova et al., 2014 noted that transplanted maize exhibited poor performance due to transplant shock and a limited capacity for root replacement (14).
-Similarly, Zhao et al., 2019 found that wheat genotypes with rapid initial root growth developed deeper roots, while seedlings with slower early root growth generally formed shallower roots (15).
+A study noted that transplanted maize exhibited poor performance due to transplant shock and a limited capacity for root replacement (14).
+Similarly, it was also found that wheat genotypes with rapid initial root growth developed deeper roots, while seedlings with slower early root growth generally formed shallower roots (15).
 These findings are consistent with the observations of brown top millet.
-Chouhan et al., 2015 reported that normal drilling at the recommended sowing date resulted in greater PH (178.69 cm), LAI (2.60), and DMP (95.96 g plant-1) compared to transplanted pearl millet (16).
+Another study reported that normal drilling at the recommended sowing date resulted in greater PH (178.69 cm), LAI (2.60) and DMP (95.96 g plant-1) compared to transplanted pearl millet (16).
 The height of the plant demonstrated a strong correlation with LAI and DMP, with coefficients of 0.95 and 0.93, respectively, indicating that taller plants generally have larger leaf areas and higher dry matter content (Fig. 2).

-Among the different crop geometries, the 20 x 10 cm spacing (S_1) recorded significantly higher PH (126.8, 120.7, and 113.5 cm), LAI (2.40, 2.32 and 2.25) and DMP (6635, 5910 and 5140 kg ha-1) across the summer, Kharif and Rabi seasons, respectively, compared to other spacings.
-This can be attributed to the increased plant density, which led to mutual shading and reduced light availability, particularly for the lower leaves.
-As a result, individual plants tend to grow taller to reach the available light under higher plant density.
+Among the different crop geometries, the $20 \times 10$ cm spacing (S1) recorded significantly higher PH (126.8, 120.7 and 113.5 cm), LAI (2.40, 2.32 and 2.25) and DMP (6635, 5910

 These findings align with reports from (17, 18), who observed significantly greater vegetative growth under narrow spacings than wider ones.
-Musa et al., 2017 noted a 7.6% increase in sorghum growth when using a 30 cm spacing compared to a 60 cm spacing (19).
+Moreover, It was reported a 7.6% increase in sorghum growth when using a 30 cm spacing compared to a 60 cm spacing (19).
 Modifying planting patterns to reduce spacing could improve plant leaf area and biomass (20).
-The minimum PH, LAI and DMP were observed with the 45 x 10 cm (S_3) spacing.
-Notably, the higher SPAD values (50.4, 46.5 and 42.3) were recorded at the 45 x 10 cm spacing, while S_1 (20 x 10 cm) exhibited lower SPAD values.
+The minimum PH, LAI and DMP were observed with the $45 \times 10 \text{ cm} (S_3)$ spacing.
+Notably, the higher SPAD values (50.4, 46.5 and 42.3) were recorded at the 45 x 10 cm spacing, while S1 (20 x 10 cm) exhibited lower SPAD values.
 This may be attributed to the wider plant spacing, which likely provided better access to nutrients for plant metabolism, ultimately leading to increased chlorophyll production compared to narrower plant spacing.
 These results are consistent with (21, 22), who reported higher SPAD values under wider crop geometries.